The average lifespan of 10 common home features—and what it costs to renovate them - Magnolia State Live

 – Lifespan: 20 to 40 years

-Siding is meant to protect the structure of your home from the outside elements, but it is also an aesthetic choice.
-Different materials have pros and cons, ranging from durability and lifespan to price, environmental friendliness, and upkeep.
-Vinyl, for instance, is on the lower end of the price spectrum and is estimated to last between 20 and 40 years, but it discolors and is more easily damaged by extreme weather.
-Brick or stone lasts much longer but costs more upfront.
-Repairs and upkeep can make siding last longer.
-Common maintenance includes cleaning, patching holes, and checking for rot.
+Siding protects the structure of your home from the outside elements, but it is also an aesthetic choice.
+You can choose from many different siding materials, each with its own cost factors, including durability, lifespan, price, environmental friendliness, and upkeep.

+For example, vinyl is on the low end of the price spectrum at $3 to $12 per square foot.
+This type of siding lasts between 20 and 40 years, but it discolors and doesn’t stand up as well to extreme weather.
+Brick or stone siding lasts much longer but costs more to purchase and install.
+You can expect to pay $10,000 to $75,000 to replace brick siding.
+Repairs and upkeep can make siding last longer, including maintenance tasks like cleaning, patching holes, and checking for rot.

 Canva